CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

     {{<figure src="/images/netq/lcm-switch-config-manage-selected-switches-320.png" width="700">}}

-7. Verify all of the switch are selected that you want applied with this configuration, then click **Done**.
+7. Verify all of the switches are selected that you want applied with this configuration, then click **Done**.

 8. If you have additional switches that you want to assign a different switch configuration, follow Steps 3-7 for each switch configuration.